Xilinx/vck190-base-trd/docs/source/run/run-filter2d.rst

 =========================

-Jupyter Notebooks are used to demonstarte the workings of the platforms with filter2d accelerator.
-A network connection is required to run these Notebooks
+Jupyter Notebooks are used to demonstarte the workings of the Platform 3 - *vck190_hdmiRx_hdmiTx* with filter2d accelerator.
+A network connection is required to run these Notebooks.

+Use SD card image for Platform 3 - *vck190_hdmiRx_hdmiTx* to run this application.

 Connect to the JupyterLab Server
 --------------------------------

-Follow these steps to boot the board into Linux
+Follow these steps to boot the board into Linux.
+These steps can be skipped if you are already at the Linux prompt *xilinx-vck190-20221*

 * Ensure all steps under the section :ref:`Board Setup` are verified.